awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 + A custom KMS key to encrypt your S3 target objects\.
 + Parquet files as the storage format for S3 target objects\.
 + Change data capture \(CDC\) including transaction order on the S3 target\.
++ Integrate AWS Glue Data Catalog with your Amazon S3 target endpoint and query Amazon S3 data through other services such as Amazon Athena\.

 ### AWS KMS key settings for data encryption<a name="CHAP_Target.S3.EndpointSettings.KMSkeys"></a>